Executive Team

 • Maintaining and ensuring regular activity on ACES social media and communication platforms

-• Overseeing the IT Commissioners
+• Overseeing the IT Commissioners and ensuring that their mandates are met

 VP Finance

-As VP Finance Nick is responsible for:
+As VP of Finance, Nyah is responsible for:

 • Collecting and managing all membership fees and monies of ACES